 Are you ready to apply?
 A checklist

-Whether you are thinking of applying now or waiting until following rounds, this checklist will help you prepare to submit a well-thought out application for the different programs.
+Whether you are thinking of applying now or waiting until future rounds, this checklist will help you prepare to submit a well-thought-out application for the different programs.

 ➔What is the need that this project is addressing?